MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 > [!Note]
 > For tabular formats, each column can be ingested into one column in Azure Data Explorer.
-> JSON Attributes can be ingested into more than one column.
+> JSON attributes can be ingested into more than one column.
 You can create new columns from different JSON levels.

 [![](media/one-click-ingestion-new-table/edit-view.png "One-click ingestion edit view")](media/one-click-ingestion-new-table/edit-view.png#lightbox)